Blog Post Categories

 Harness

-If you’re training a puppy or have a dog needing more control then a harness leash is good.
+If you’re training a puppy or have a dog needing more control then a harness is good, and will likely be the best leash for you.
 It means you can restrain the dog without straining their neck.
 What is more. the training is easier because you will halt their progress.

 Pet care